Baldea-Group/DySMHO/README.md

 Detailed demonstrations for different dynamical systems are included in the [DySMHO/notebook](https://github.com/Baldea-Group/DySMHO/tree/main/DySMHO/notebook) directory.
 The directory also includes scripts used to compare the perfromance of DySMHO agains prior works in the literature.

+All the data generating scrips for the numerical case studies can be found in the [data directory](https://github.com/Baldea-Group/DySMHO/tree/main/DySMHO/data).